Dark-asteric/skill-swap-platform/README.md

-SkillConnect: Expert-Led Mentorship Platform
-Project Name
+Project Name :

-SkillConnect — A global bridge between ambitious learners and world-class professionals.
+SkillSwap — A Local skill Exchange Platform.

-Purpose
+Purpose :

 The purpose of this platform is to empower individuals to master new disciplines through personalized, 1:1 remote sessions.
 By moving beyond traditional video courses, we provide a space where curious learners can engage directly with industry leaders and PhDs to build real-world portfolios and achieve career-defining growth.
 +1

-Key Features
+Key Features :

 1. Diverse Expert Categories

 Technology & Engineering: Master Full-Stack Web Development with Alice Johnson or Data Science with Dr. Ethan Brown.